Do university libraries meet law students’ needs?

 What should libraries take from this?

-Libraries already underpin successful legal study; the next gains come from aligning research support to assessment design, sustaining inclusive access across formats and hours, and making service improvements visible.
-When students see consistent guidance that maps to marking criteria, plus reliable spaces and responsive help, they engage more deeply with legal materials and approach assessment with greater confidence.
+Libraries already play a major role in successful legal study.
+The next gains come from aligning research support to assessment design, sustaining inclusive access across formats and opening hours, and making service changes visible.
+When students can see how research guidance, study space, and database support connect to better judged work, they approach legal materials with more confidence and less friction.

 How Student Voice Analytics helps you